Real Geeks Pricing Guide · Updated May 2026

 Does Real Geeks require a contract?

-Real Geeks commonly requires a 6–12 month commitment.
+Real Geeks pricing materials reference 6- and 12-month contract terms around its lead guarantee.
 Before signing, compare the platform against Real Geeks alternatives to make sure the contract fits your budget and growth plan.

 Is Real Geeks worth it?